 I’m a 52-year-old released from prison six months ago.
 I have a checking account, but no credit to speak of.
 I have medical problems but no insurance, have a job but barely make ends meet, and have a wife who can’t live with me because I have no home of my own.
 But I’m a person who flat refuses to give up when the deck is stacked against me.
 How does someone start their life over after 21 years in prison?

 The short answer to your question, Bearl, is that you start over the same way people have for eons: by putting one foot in front of the other.

 The first thing to understand is that you’re not alone, or even rare.
-Not to downplay your hardship: You’ve got a tough row to hoe.
+Not to downplay your hardship — you’ve got a tough row to hoe.
 But the world is full of people forced to try again.
 People who get divorced.
 People who go bankrupt.
 People who lose everything to fire, flood, earthquakes or war.
-People who lose the love of their life.
-It’s happening all over the world every day.
+People who lose their health, or the love of their life.
+It’s happening everywhere every day.

 The beautiful thing about adversity is that you’re the one who decides whether to lie down and give up or to treat your difficulties as challenges in the epic adventure of your life.